hikrdu/hikrdu/README.md

 ###

-<h4 align="left">My name is Ricardo Silva and I'm a Mobile App Developer, from Brazil, passionate about technology and software / apps development.</h4>
+<h4 align="left">I'm Ricardo Silva, a Mobile App Developer from Brazil with a passion for technology and software development.
+I specialize in Flutter and Dart, alongside a strong foundation in JavaScript, TypeScript, and various other technologies like Android, Azure, and Docker.
+My goal is to create innovative applications that enhance user experiences.
+Let’s connect and explore new opportunities together!.</h4>

 ###